Rangers and Conservation

 Guiding policy through the Universal Ranger Support Alliance (URSA)

-URSA, an alliance of eight conservation organizations, including WWF, is the first of its kind in support of rangers.
+URSA, an alliance of ten conservation organizations, including WWF, is the first of its kind in support of rangers.
 The alliance works to provide a unified voice for rangers everywhere and create global standards for capacity, employment, equality, and conduct.
-The coalition was established to support the implementation of the Chitwan Declaration, which called on non-governmental organizations and other conservation groups to act on a detailed list of needs and priorities for rangers.
-The Chitwan Declaration was agreed at the World Ranger Congress in November 2019 and signed by 550 Rangers from 70 countries representing members of more than 100.
+The coalition was established to support the International Ranger Federation (IRF) in the implementation of the Chitwan Declaration, which called on non-governmental organizations and other conservation groups to act on a detailed list of needs and priorities for rangers.
+The Chitwan Declaration was agreed at the World Ranger Congress in November 2019 and signed by 550 Rangers from 70 countries representing members of more than 100 member associations.

-WWF works with governments and communities who employ rangers to find opportunities to influence policy changes at the global, national, and regional level to implement standards and policies developed by URSA to protect rangers and ultimately enable rangers to do their job effectively and responsibly.
+WWF works with governments and communities who employ rangers to find opportunities to influence policy changes at the global, regional level and national to implement standards and policies developed by URSA to protect rangers and ultimately enable rangers to do their job effectively and responsibly.

-URSA developed an action plan that those working with rangers can adapt and use to support effective and responsible performance.
-The action plan includes the first-ever Code of Conduct for rangers, which both the Office of the United Nations High Commissioner for Human Rights and IUCN World Commission on Protected Areas reviewed.
-The Code provides a set of principles for behavior and proper practices s for the ranger workforce, as well as steps to help formalize the field to ultimately build and strengthen the reputation of the ranger profession.
+The first-ever Code of Conduct for rangers was developed in partnership with the Office of the United Nations High Commissioner for Human Rights.
+The Code provides a set of principles for behavior and proper practices for the ranger workforce, as well as steps to help build a professional, accountable and responsible workforce.

 Improving ranger welfare and working conditions

 A large proportion of rangers around the world endure dangerous working conditions that threaten their health and safety and limit their ability and motivation to do what is asked of them.
-This is further exacerbated by budget cuts due to COVID-19, with nearly a third of rangers reporting negative impacts to their daily work as a result.
-Threats, violence, injury, disease, and death are not uncommon, and no fewer than 1,800 rangers lost their lives in the line of duty between 2009 and 2021, according to IRF’s Roll of Honour.
+These limitations were further exacerbated by budget cuts due to COVID-19, with nearly a third of rangers reporting negative impacts to their daily work as a result.
+Threats, violence, injury, disease, and death are not uncommon, and no fewer than 1,535 rangers lost their lives in the line of duty between 2006 and 2021, according to IRF’s Roll of Honour.
+In 2024 alone, 140 rangers were lost over 37 countries.

-URSA members are working to develop occupational health and safety standards for rangers, with the next step being the adoption of those standards at the national level.
+URSA members have developed a global Standards for Ranger Employment and Working Conditions, with the next step being the adoption of those standards at the national level.
 Many rangers do their jobs without proper pay, contracts, equipment, or insurance.
 Requiring minimum standards for working and employment conditions will enhance ranger working conditions and well-being.

 URSA aims to establish systems and structures that enable equal opportunities, fair treatment, and an equitable working environment for rangers.
 WWF worked with URSA members on creating the first comprehensive and global analysis of the challenges and opportunities for bringing gender equality into the ranger workforce.